mfairch/adventofcode_2023/README.md

 ## Rules

-1. You many only use [Python 3.10](https://docs.python.org/3.10/) or [Standard Python Libraries](https://docs.python.org/3.10/library/index.html), no Python Packages are allowed!
+- You many only use [Python 3](https://docs.python.org/3.10/) and [Standard Python Libraries](https://docs.python.org/3.10/library/index.html), no Python Packages are allowed!
-2. No AI or GenAI, it will help you be faster at coding once you are proficient, but really slows down the learning process for those working to become proficient.
+- No AI or GenAI, it will help you be faster at coding once you are proficient, but really slows down the learning process for those working to become proficient.
-3. For a challenge to be considered `complete` you must have the code and solution in your forked repo.
+- For a challenge to be considered `complete` you must have the code and solution in your forked repo.
+  - File > Save A Copy in Github  (this saves changes back in Github on your forked branch).
-4. Fastest Runtime Challenge
+- Fastest Runtime Challenge
-    + The hardest challenge completed
+  - The hardest challenge completed
-    + More than 1 answer submitted
+  - More than 1 answer submitted

 ## Prizes
-There will be prizes along the way!
+There will be prizes!

 - Most Challenges Completed
 - Most Efficient Code
  - Fewest Lines
  - Fastest Runtime

 # Bonus Challenge
-Pick any tool you are familiar with, anything from a calculator to Excel to SQL to Mulesoft and solve the problem once you've done it on Python.
+Pick any tool you are familiar with, anything from a calculator to Excel to SQL to Mulesoft and try to solve the problem once you've done it on Python.